So what is a residual current device (RCD)?

 - Water is a good conductor of electricity – if you are wet and in contact with the ground, it is even easier for electricity to flow through you.
 RCDs offer excellent protection in damp areas of your home where there are electric fittings, and when working with electrical equipment outside.

 - Always check your power cords and appliances for damage before using them.
-If they are damaged have them repaired or replace them.
+If they are damaged get them repaired or replace them.

-It does not eliminate that risk.
+RCDs do not eliminate the risk.
 If you think there is an electrical fault with your house’s wiring or with an appliance, turn it off and get it checked by a licensed electrician.

 We recommended to always use an RCD with any appliance being used out of doors or in a damp or wet location, test the RCD each time it is plugged in and inspect the appliance (and any cords) first for damage.

 - RCD protection minimises the risk of serious electric shock.